pip-services/pip-services-docs/content/en/python/commons/validate/object_comparator.md

 - **returns**: bool - true if values are equal and false otherwise

 #### are_not_equal
-Checks if two values are NOT equal
+Checks if two values are NOT equal.
 The operation can be performed over values of any type.

 > `static` are_not_equal(value1: Any, value2: Any): bool